 Today I’m so excited to kick off a new home makeover series with you guys.
 Since we’re all home a lot more than usual right now, I wanted to offer some decor ideas in case you’re like me and enjoy browsing online for home inspo right now.
 Ever since we bought our home a few years ago, we’ve been in remodeling mode and over the last few months, we finally completed most of the main living areas.
 Today I’m taking you inside our living room – which is one of my favorite projects to-date.
 We spend the majority of our days on our main level so it’s a space we really wanted to invest in.
 We wanted a space that felt glamorous yet cozy; a space the dogs could run around in, but a place that we could also entertain in.

 We kept the majority of our existing furniture (which has held up so well over the years despite the dogs climbing all over it) and we just swapped out the coffee table and bought a tall cabinet for added storage.
-Aside from changing out some of the furniture, we upgraded the trim, replaced our fireplace, changed out the hardwood floors from hickory to wirebrushed white oak, painted the walls (Benjamin Moore Gray Mist) and had the ceilings smoothed out (we went from knockdown to flat).
+Aside from changing out some of the furniture, we upgraded the trim, replaced our fireplace, changed out the hardwood floors from hickory to wirebrushed white oak, painted the walls (Benjamin Moore Gray Mist), had the ceilings smoothed out (we went from knockdown to flat) and replaced the trim and doors.
 Upgrading the fireplace was honestly one of the best projects we’ve done throughout our house.
 The size of the new fireplace and surround is more to scale with the ceiling height than our last fireplace was.
 It completely changed the feel of not only the living room, but also the adjoining dining and kitchen areas (keep scrolling to see before and after pics).

 Our decor aesthetic leans toward French Country and our favorite place to shop for furniture is Restoration Hardware so we stuck with a lot of pieces from there, but also added in more affordable finds where it made sense.
 We have been swapping out most of our furniture, textiles and window coverings to Restoration Hardware pieces because of the durability and longevity of their items – which, in our experience, nothing else has compared to.
 Their pieces can be pricier, but so worth it.
 We also incorporated some affordable finds from Amazon and we always stick with a more affordable rug because we usually change it out every year thanks to the dogs.
 Keep scrolling for all of the details on each piece in our living room… and stay tuned for next week when I’ll be sharing my office makeover.